 Every rider is responsible for his/her actions.
-Riders acknowledge that The Racing Collective is a not-for-profit club run by volunteers with no experience in event management/risk mitigation and many of the routes are untested prior to the event.
+Riders acknowledge that The Racing Collective is a not-for-profit club run by volunteers with no experience in event management/risk mitigation and the GPS routes are untested prior to the event.
 As such, the rider is responsible for his/her actions; the collective itself carries no liability.
 Riders must register their contact details ahead of the ride via the form on the Trials page (only riders who have registered for the trial will appear in the results).

 Riders should always consider safety first when making any decisions.
-Riders acknowledge they are riding on open roads/public rights of way using untested GPS tracks.
+Riders acknowledge they are riding on open roads/public rights of way often in the dark.
 Riders must know and observe all local traffic laws and act responsibly with regards to other users, especially pedestrians who may feel vulnerable to fast moving bikes.
 Our rides are Reliability Trials not races, designed as training rides to test mind, body, and equipment for upcoming ultras.
 Drafting is not allowed; you are strongly encouraged to report foul play in your fellow riders.

 Cycle helmets, lights, reflective gear and fully functional bicycle with brakes are mandatory.

 Riders should dress appropriately for the conditions at all times and carry enough equipment so that they will be warm enough if they have to stop.

 No 3rd party support, private lodgings or resupply.
 All food, drink and equipment must be carried with you or acquired at commercially available services.
 Riders should ride in the spirit of self-reliance and equal opportunity.

 Buy your fellow racers a beer.Tradition has it that the first home buys the second place finisher a drink; the second place rider buys the third place rider a drink; and so on, until the whole field of finishers are catered for.
 That is, all apart from the 'winner'.